-Good software testing services must be thorough and comprehensive.
+Good software testing services must be thorough.
 In a sequential testing environment, it can be (and usually is) a very time-consuming process.
 Parallel testing can divide invested time (roughly) by the number of test machines being used in parallel so that overall testing time is a fraction of that required for sequential testing service.

-For example, if you are running 10 concurrent tests, you can reduce your testing time by a factor of about 10.
-This can cut days or even weeks from the delivery time.
+For example, if you are running ten concurrent tests, you can reduce your testing time by a factor of about ten.
+That can cut days or even weeks from the delivery time.
 This reduction in testing time also allows you to make more efficient use of your engineering team.
 They are freed from a set of necessary but time-eating and repetitive tasks, allowing them to concentrate on more forward-looking and innovative projects.

 3.Constant Integration and Delivery:

 Modern development best practices such as continuous integration and delivery require frequent and rapid functional tests.
 The execution of pre-scripted tests on a web or mobile app saves considerable time, plus having test data accessible in detailed reports is valuable to development teams who can use this information to quickly identify issues.
 Parallel testing in the cloud allows you to execute test suites continually as developers submit and integrate code changes throughout the day.